 Dalsland Centre in Håverud

 As a starting point, we recommend Håverud.
 Here, on the Dalsland Canal and next to the famous aqueduct is the Dalsland Centre.
 Here you can find cafés, restaurants, a shop and an exhibition.
-The centre also houses the tourist office whose friendly staff will be happy to provide lots of information about the area.
+The centre’s friendly staff will be happy to provide information about the area.

 Those who like to sit outside can watch the activity on the canal and in the locks for hours.
-From Håverud all sorts of boat tours start on the Dalsland Canal, a 250 km long waterway through the region.
+From Håverud all sorts of boat tours start on the canal, a 250 km long waterway through the region.

 Many Dutch and German emigrants have moved to Dalsland, where they run some of the canoe rentals, bakeries, and campsites in the region.